l33t-c0d3r-66/Calculator/README.md

 # Calculator
-<li> A simple calculator created with HTML, CSS and JavaScript.
+<li> An attractive calculator created with HTML, CSS and JavaScript.
 <li> It used the concept of DOM manipulation for different operations.

 ## What is HTML?